tytydraco/yessleep/out/Im_sleeping_with_my_best_friends_girlfriend_Theres_something_in_her_eye.md

 And so went on all night.
 I ran to the bathroom as tons of scratching noises filled the room.

-But before I went in i saw her.
+But before I went in I saw her.
 Nicole was sitting on the bed.
 Waving at me.
 No eyes on her face, but her smile was all teeth.
 She kept waving as I locked my self on the bathroom.

 I slept there and for the whole day I didn't went out.